Collleee/Smart-iPhone-Camera/README.md

 - Start the **server** to begin broadcasting via:
   - **HTTP** (MJPEG stream)
   - **RTSP** (recommended for Home Assistant and HomeKit)
+  - **Change the camera settings like username, password, resolution, FTP connections, and others in the app.**

 ### 2. Motion Detection Clips to FTP (PRO Version Only ☹️)
 - The **Pro version** supports motion detection and can **upload clips to an FTP server**.